tliron/prudence/TUTORIAL.md

 its own handler.
 Each route is attempted *in order*.
 In this case we are trying to handle the reqest with a "Static" handler, and if that fails (file not found) it will move on to the next route, which is Prudence's default 404 Not Found handler.

+Note that it's absolutely possible to use the same router with multiple started servers.

 We've learned how to server static files.
 What about dynamic resources?